6paws/6paws/README.md

 most of my comfort characters are characters that my kins like. be it their
 friends or family or characters they're shipped with. my kins themselves are
-also comfort characters ! but my biggest comforts at the moment are shadow﹐
+also comfort characters ! but my biggest comforts at the moment are shadow
 tails and nine !